LoginRadius/engineering-portal/content/blog/quick-look-at-react-speech-recognition/index.md

    listening,
  } = useSpeechRecognition();
 ```
-We will also need to enable commands through this hook so add commands to gain access-
+We will also need to enable commands through this hook so add commands to gain access:
 ```js
 } = useSpeechRecognition({ commands });
 ```
 3. Moving swiftly onward, we need to need to add several functions that are built into the hook and React.
-First we will be using 'useEffect' to print the transcript to the page.
+First we will be using *useEffect* to print the transcript to the page.
 ```js
  useEffect(() => {
    if (finalTranscript !== '') {